RealSprint/nomad/README.md

 ## Creating a release

+- Check which patches can be applied: `for patch in rs-patches/*.patch; do git apply --check "$patch"; done`
+- Update patches that fail until the command above returns nothing
-- Apply the rs-nomad-patch.patch
+- Apply the patches: `for patch in rs-patches/*.patch; do git apply "$patch"; done`
+  - Old patch for all files at: `rs-patches/23-08-18/rs-nomad-patch.patch`
 - Trigger the release-workflow appropriate release branch (`release/1.3.1-rs-1` for example)
 - Download the zipped amd64 binary from the build workflow
 - Unzip it (it's double zipped for some reason)
-- Generate a checksum file (relase the relase name with the name of your release) `sha256sum nomad_1.3.1-rs-1_linux_amd64.zip > nomad_1.3.1-rs-1_SHA256SUMS`
+- Generate a checksum file (release the release name with the name of your release) `sha256sum nomad_1.3.1-rs-1_linux_amd64.zip > nomad_1.3.1-rs-1_SHA256SUMS`
 - Create a new github-release and upload both the zip and the checksum file

 Nomad
 [![License: BUSL-1.1](https://img.shields.io/badge/License-BUSL--1.1-yellow.svg)](LICENSE)